 Primary (3 to 6 years)

 The Primary course focuses on the Montessori pedagogy and practices relating to the characteristics of children from 3 to 6 years of age, the needs expressed during this stage of development, and the means available to assist the child’s work of self-construction.
 The teacher is trained to act as a vital and unhurried link between children and their surroundings; all children explore freely at their own pace.
 Student observation and practice teaching are under the direct guidance of the training staff.

-This course starts in both Vancouver and Toronto in September each year.
+This course runs as an academic year course in both Vancouver and Toronto from September to May/June.